My Commitment as Your Therapist

 Work Toward Connectedness

-All problems, whether psychological, emotional, spiritual, and physical, come from a sense of separation—from God, others, and self.
+All problems, whether psychological, emotional, spiritual, or physical, come from a sense of separation—from God, others, and self.
+Reconnection is the path to healing.
 When I use the word “God,” I’m referring to the God of the Bible, perfectly revealed in Jesus.
 Some of my clients may prefer terms like “Higher Power,” “Creator,” “Source,” “Ultimate Truth,” or “Inner Knowing.”

 Everyone Can Hear from God